aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 ### AWS AppSync GraphQL API

 A pre-built AWS AppSync GraphQL API provides flexible querying for application integration.
 This GraphQL API is authorized using Amazon Cognito User Pools and comes with a predefined Admin and Basic User role.
-This GraphQL API is used for integration with the Carbon Data Lake AWS Amplify Sample Web Application.
+This GraphQL API is used for integration with the carbon data lake AWS Amplify Sample Web Application.

 Review the [AppSync GraphQL API Stack](lib/stacks/stack-api/stack-api.ts), [Documentation](lib/stacks/stack-api/README.md), and [Stack Outputs](#api-stack-outputs)

 ### Optional: AWS Amplify Sample Web Application

 An AWS Amplify application can be deployed optionally and hosted via Amazon Cloudfront and AWS Amplify.
-To review deployment steps complete a successful Carbon Data Lake Quick Start Application deployment.
-The AWS Amplify Web Application depends on the core Carbon Data Lake Quick Start components.
+To review deployment steps complete a successful carbon data lake application deployment.
+The AWS Amplify Web Application depends on the core carbon data lake components.

 Review the [Web Application Stack](lib/stacks/stack-web/stack-web.ts) and [Stack Outputs](#web-stack-outputs).